 To assist with capital improvement program project budgets, the following table has been prepared to outline the estimated costs to implement the active transportation system as outlined in this plan at the base level.
 Costs assume existing lights and traffic signals remain in place.
-In addition to hard costs there is: a 20% contingency, a 10% design fee and a 14% construction administration fee included in the totals.
+These costs include in addition to hard costs: a 20% contingency, a 10% design fee and a 14% construction administration fee.

-The projects in the tables below are generally categorized by street corridor(s).
+The projects in Table 3-3 are generally categorized by street corridor(s).
 The estimated costs for each project includes different components, such as the cost to construct a specific facility (e.g. sidewalk, crosswalk), demolition of existing improvements, and landscaping.
 Exact costs would be determined once the project(s), in whole or part, are budgeted and designed.
-Figure 2-2 (Pedestrian Map) and Figure 2-3 (Bicycle Map) with this Plan provide a visual of the enhanced crossing locations and proposed facility improvements.
-Below is a summary of the major components for each 17 identified projects in Tables 3-3a, 3-3b, 3-3c.
+Figure 2-2, Pedestrian Map, and Figure 2-3, Bicycle Map, with this Plan provide a visual of the enhanced crossing locations and proposed facility improvements.
+Below is a summary of the major components for each 17 identified projects in Table 3-3.

-ID PROJECT DESCRIPTION STREET CLASSIFICATION COST - 2021 2025 - 1 Traffic Study Area The Traffic Study focuses on Hummingbird Ln. at the intersections with Quartz Mountain Rd. and 61st Pl.
-Improvements relate to adding stop signs, improved striping, and possible use of bicycle-tolerant milled rumble strips, and a speed study for a time of day variable speed limit zone similar to that used for schools.
-Local \$20,000 Х 2 Northern Ave.
-Consists of a trail from Golf Dr. to Scottsdale Rd Local \$30,000 Х 3 Doubletree Ranch Rd.
-(1) Constructs sidewalk on the south side of the street between Invergordon Rd. and 67th St. and additional crosswalks at 52nd Pl., Via Los Caballos, and 67th St. Existing CIP project to reconstruct road east of Invergordon Rd.
-Minor Arterial \$300,000 X 4 Invergordon Rd.
+PROJECT DESCRIPTION STREET CLASSIFICATION ESTIMATED COST Traffic Study Area The Traffic Study focuses on Hummingbird Ln at the intersections with Quartz Mountain Rd. and 61st Pl.
+Improvements relate to adding stop signs, improved striping, and possible use of bicycle-tolerant milled rumble strips.
+Local \$20,000.00 х Northern Ave.
+Consists of a trail from Golf Dr to Scottsdale Rd Local \$30,000.00 Х Doubletree Ranch Rd.
+Constructs sidewalk on the south side of the street between Invergordon Road and 67th St. and additional crosswalks at 52nd Pl., Via Los Caballos, and 67th St. Minor Arterial \$300,000.00 х Invergordon Rd.
 Constructs sidewalk on the west side of Invergordon Rd. north of McDonald Dr. to connect to the Montessori school and completes the west crosswalk at the Lincoln Dr. intersection.
-Minor Arterial \$90,000 Х Х 5 Berneil Ditch Improves the existing trail with landscaping north of Doubletree Ranch Rd.
-Trail \$450,000 Х Х
+Minor Arterial \$90,000.00 х х